null Janet Rennick, RN, MScN, PhD

-pediatric intensive care • psychological outcomes • mixed methods • family-centred care
+pediatric intensive care • psychological outcomes • post-intensive care syndrome pediatrics • mixed methods • patient and family-centred care

 My research focuses on three aspects of Pediatric Intensive Care Unit (PICU) and post-PICU hospitalization: identifying children's psychological outcomes following PICU hospitalization and associated recovery trajectories; enhancing patient and family-centred care for critically ill children with medical complexity (CMC); and developing innovations in care to promote healthy recovery following critical illness.
 PICU hospitalization places children at risk of persistent psychological and social difficulties, part of pediatric post-intensive care syndrome (PICS-p).
 Findings highlight the gravity of children's negative responses, interdependencies between child and family members' responses, and a lack of long-term data regarding recovery trajectories.
 I am currently using mixed methods to better understand the magnitude and duration of potentially harmful psychological and behavioural changes and associated risk factors in children over a three-year period post-PICU discharge, and to improve patient and family-centred care for CMC in the PICU using a novel integrated KT approach.